-Figure ~\ref{fig:multipath} presents the pipeline of introducing language into the Multipath++ trajectory prediction pipeline.
-We use a batch size of 128 and a learning rate of 1e-4 for Multipath++.
-For training or evaluating on the whole dataset, some scenarios do not have language, so we input \texttt{"No captions available for this scene."} as the language input.
-Also even for scenarios with language, language is not available for every agent, so we use \texttt{"No captions available for this agent."} for those agents without language inputs.
-The t5-v1\_1-xxl model is used as the language encoder.
+In the experiment using languages from \method outputs to assist vehicle trajectory predictions, we use a batch size of $128$ and a learning rate of $1e-4$ for Multipath++.
+As language is not available for every agent, we use \texttt{"No captions available for this agent."} for those agents without language inputs.
+The $t5-v1\_1-xxl$ model is used as the language encoder.